MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 **Default value:** `true`

-When set to `true`, the tabs are moved into the title bar and the title bar disappears.
-When set to `false`, the title bar sits above the tabs.

 ### Set the text in the title bar

+When set to `true`, the title bar displays the title of the selected tab.
+When set to `false`, title bar displays "Windows Terminal".

 **Property name:** `showTerminalTitleInTitlebar`